 - focus on their job which pertains to robbery and kidnapping cases

 Idris assured the public that as part of the overhaul of FSARS the human rights desk would be created in all the states of the Federation.
 New recruits would also undergo rigorous training in police work and human rights.
 He also stressed that Counsellors and Psychologists will screen new recruits to ensure their suitability for the squad.

 The History of SARS

 At the time of its creation, SARS operatives were undercover agents who dressed in mufti.
 Their main focus being violent criminals.
-Over the years, the same methods which made them successful in the 90’s is now the reason the squad gets away with torture, extortion and murder as there is no way for victims if left alive to identify their oppressors.
+Over the years, the same methods which made them successful in the 90’s are now the reason the squad gets away with torture, extortion, and murder as there is no way for victims if left alive to identify their oppressors.

 Obasanjo Administration on Police Reform